brandur/sorg/content/drafts/mongodb.md

 ---
 title: Don't Use MongoDB
-hook: Why MongoDB is never the right choice for a new system, but probably not for the reasons that you expected.
+hook: Why you should almost certainly use an ACID-compliant data store, even at scale.
 location: San Francisco
 published_at: 2016-08-01T00:23:52Z
 ---

+After its initial release in 2009, MongoDB enjoyed quite some time in the spotlight, and could even be credited with re-popularizing the idea of a document-oriented database.
+The team focused specifically on claims of superior performance compared to its RDMS cousins, and its sharding-based horizontal scalability.
+But from there it fell on harder times as its performance numbers were [debunked][broken-by-design], and it became more clear that scalability has inherent downsides (see the infamous "MongoDB is web scale" dialog).
+The system is still widely available, but most developers have a much more measured opinion of it compared to the peak of its glory days.

 I spent many years operating a large Postgres installation before moving over to being a regular user of a large MongoDB cluster.
+It wasn't an improvement.
+I now had access to out-of-the-box sharding, but had lost access to hundreds of other features that helped ease development, operations, and ensuring system correctness.
-Through various commentary online, I get the feeling that many developers understand that MongoDB is a somewhat suspect system, but can't quite articulate why despite there being many good reasons.

-I don't think that using MongoDB is any sort of system, be it development or production, is _ever_ appropriate, and today I'll try to describe why.
+Through various pieces of commentary online, I get the feeling that many developers understand that MongoDB is somewhat suspect, but not for the right reasons.
+I don't think that the use of MongoDB in any sort of system, be it development or production, is ever appropriate, and I'll run through the reasons why, but only after first addressing some of its aspects that take the lion's share of the criticism, but are not its most serious drawbacks.

+Migrating between data stores is an incredibly costly project, so I write this with the hope that it might help some nascent projects and companies avoid starting on the wrong database, only to realize their mistake much later when it's more difficult to do something about it.
+My intention isn't to be mean-spirited, but rather to help counterbalance some of the misled hype initiatives that are still ongoing to sell MongoDB to young projects (the ["MEAN stack"][mean] for example).

 ## Non-issues (#non-issues)

-I'll start off by addressing some of the more typical reasons that MongoDB is criticized.
-While everything in this section is a perfectly valid concern, I'll argue that there are _far_ more important reasons that it should be avoided.
+Lets start with the MongoDB problems that tend to draw a lot of fire.
+While everything in this list is a valid critique, none of them are what makes the choice of MongoDB a truly costly architectural mistake over the long run.

 ### Data Integrity (#data-integrity)